JCollinJones25/disclose/README.md

 - Mapbox API - [https://docs.mapbox.com/api/overview/](https://docs.mapbox.com/api/overview/)

 ## TODO
+- style buttons back to what they were
+- timezone wrong
 - user permissions with editing and deleting other user data
 - search bar functionality
 - data entry and cleanup